SinaRaoufi/wine-quality-classification/README.md

-# wine-quality-classification
+# Wine quality classification
 Wine quality classification using logistic regression :wine_glass:

-This dataset contains a set of information of several wine samples that are labeled as good quality and bad quality.
-The goal is to classify between good and bad wine based on its information.
+This dataset contains a set of information on several wine samples that are labeled as good quality and bad quality.
+The goal is to classify good and bad wine based on its information.

 Attribute information:
 - *Input* variables (based on physicochemical tests):